radial/wheel-coreos-pxe/README.md

       network.
     * Drop in additional configuration files into "hub/config/dnsmasq.d" for lists of dns hosts or other configuration segmenting.
+* If you have additional files/folders to bake into the coreos image (typically, a pre-loaded cloud-config.yml in `/usr/share/oem` for example), you can create a tarball (with the root of the tarball the same as '/'), upload it into the hub and specify it's location with `$AMMEND_IMAGE`.
+The entrypoint script will automatically amend it before serving it out.

 A very important note: **in order for DHCP to work, this container must run using the `docker run --net host` option.** This option uses the hosts network